tensorone logo

 Supporting Tools

-• PromptFlow: Visual debugger for prompt templates and memory states.
+• PromptFlow: Debugger for inspecting prompt states and memory.

-• LLMGuard: Output filters for toxicity, bias, and jailbreak attempts.
+• LLMGuard: Output sanitization layer that filters bias, jailbreaks, and unsafe content.

-• Conversational state machines using LangChain memory + Redis
+• Stateful conversations using LangChain memory with Redis backend

 Deployment Targets

-All AI modules are containerized and deployed to TensorOne Serverless Endpoints or GPU Clusters, with autoscaling based on queue load.
+AI services are deployed to either TensorOne Serverless Endpoints or GPU-backed Clusters, with auto-scaling triggered by queue depth.

 • GitHub Actions